hookup culture statistics

 But how has that changed over time?

-The statistics shows that…
+The statistics show that…

 • Male college students report to have had 34% more hookups compared to female college students (1910-2020).